PitiBouchon/safos/doc/book/src/booting/entry.md

 The entry function is what is called after OpenSBI is setup and is defined in `src/arch/riscv/entry.rs`

-> `#[naked]` : is used because so the entry funtion is not really a function like a rust function but a symbol with assembly instructions
+> `#[naked]` : is used because so the entry function is not really a function like a rust function but a symbol with assembly instructions
 >
 > > When a normal function is called, the rust compiler will automatically add things, before anything
 > inside the function is run : it saves some registers (see the calling convention of the architecture),